 Pellet smokers are similar to offset firebox smokers in the fact that the fuel box is offset on the grill, however, they function much differently.

-Instead of wood chips or charcoal, they use “pellets”.
-These pellets consist of condensed down natural wood that allows all of the air to be evacuated which creates a more intense smoke.
+Instead of wood, wood chips, or charcoal, these smokers use wood “pellets” as their fuel source.
+These pellets consist of condensed-down natural wood that allows all of the air to be evacuated which creates a more intense smoke.

-The pellets are loaded into a hopper which holds a large amount of pellets.
+The pellets are loaded into a hopper which can hold a large number of pellets.
 At the bottom of the hopper is the auger which when operating, slowly pushes pellets into the firebox.

 Once the pellets have been transported into the firebox, an igniter rod ignites the pellets, creating smoke.
 A combustion fan circulates the heat and smoke throughout the cooking chamber to cook the meat.